He Gets Us

 Ty Gibbs driving the No. 54 "He Gets Us" car in the NASCAR Cup Series during the 2023 Pala Casino 400.

 "He Gets Us" is an ongoing American religious advertising campaign formerly operated by the Servant Foundation.
 First launched in 2022, the campaign's stated goal is to "reintroduce people to the Jesus of the Bible".

 Its campaigns are designed to cater to younger demographics and religious skeptics via allusions to present-day social movements, with an emphasis on values such as inclusion, compassion, and "radical forgiveness".
 At least US$100 million was initially spent on the campaign, which has included billboards, sponsor placements, and television commercials.
 The campaign aired multiple spots during the 2022–23 NFL playoffs, including two during Super Bowl LVII.
-They also aired spots during Super Bowl LVIII and Super Bowl LIX.
+They also aired spots during Super Bowls LVIII, LIX and LX.

 "He Gets Us" has faced criticism over the extensive spending by the campaign, its donors' support of anti-abortion and anti-LGBTQ groups, and disputes over claims that the campaign is apolitical.